wearerequired/traduttore/docs/api.md

 For backward compatibility reasons this deprecated REST API route works the same way as `/traduttore/v1/incoming-webhook`, but only works for GitHub repositories.

-Users are encouraged to use the `/traduttore/v1/incoming-webhook` route for webhooks all the time.
+Users are encouraged to use the `/traduttore/v1/incoming-webhook` route for webhooks for all of the providers.

 **Methods:**